Daniel Nardiello: Barnsley

 In July 2005, Nardiello signed a two-year permanent contract with Barnsley after being released by Manchester United.
 He scored two vital goals in Barnsley's League One play-off games.
 The first was the winning goal against Huddersfield Town in the second leg of the play-off semi-finals on 15 May 2006.
 The second was the equaliser that forced a penalty shoot-out at the Millennium Stadium in Cardiff against the club where he had previously been on loan, Swansea City, which Barnsley won 4–3 on 27 May 2006.

-Queens Park Rangers, back at Barnsley on loan
+Queens Park Rangers

 In June 2007, Nardiello turned down a new contract at Barnsley, and shunned interest from Norwich City to sign a two-year contract with fellow Championship side Queens Park Rangers, in a move that was criticised by Barnsley's then-chairman Gordon Shepherd.

 In January 2008, Nardiello returned to Barnsley on loan, signing until the end of the 2007–08 season.
 After scoring just one goal in 13 appearances, he returned to QPR in May 2008.